KadirTarti/GetRandomUser/README.md

 ### At the end of the project, following topics are to be covered;

-- Love
 - HTML
 - CSS
 - JS
-- ReactJS
+- ReactJS with Hooks
+- Axios (API)

 ### At the end of the project, students will be able to;